About the Festival

 A breathtaking musical voyage across the Americas, weaving the fiery rhythms of Latin America, the golden-age glamour of Hollywood scores, and the timeless Great American Songbook together with visionary chamber masterpieces.

-OCMF Studio returns with extraordinary masterclasses led by Meta4 string quartet, pianist Julius Drake, violinist Alena Baeva, mezzo-soprano Dorottya Láng, and pianist Dirk Mommertz who will offer emerging performers rare access to world-class artistry and insight.
+OCMF Studio returns with extraordinary masterclasses led by Dame Imogen Cooper, Meta4 string quartet, Julius Drake, Alena Baeva, and Dirk Mommertz.

 Why OCMF Matters